skailasa/skailasa.github.io/_posts/2018-11-26-sorting-algorithms.md

         that at the appropriate index.
     """

-    sorted = False
+    ordered = False
     i = 0

-    while not sorted:
+    while not ordered:

         idx_smallest, val_smallest = smallest(l[i:])
         if val_smallest <= l[i]: